 - All students who are enrolled at the school site should be students of that school.
-If exceptions are made, please notify the appropriate personnel at the District Office. - Extended School Year attendance will be entered on the student's permanent record.

-• Regular attendance is essential for credit.
-While a student is enrolled in Extended School Year, his/her number one job is attending class and fulfilling the competency based requirements.
+If exceptions are made, please notify the appropriate personnel at the District Office. - Attendance will be entered on the student's permanent record. - Regular attendance is essential for credit.
+While a student is enrolled his/her number one job is attending class and fulfilling the competency based requirements.
 There are no excused or unexcused absences during the session.

 Students will be allowed to miss two (2) days for the summer session.
 Any absences over the two (2) day limit must be approved by the principal or the student will be removed from the program.
 Principals must document that attendance information has been provided to the parents in writing.